Identity Theft in Buffalo, NY

 - Letter from the IRS regarding duplicate tax returns in your name

-- News from a company you have done business with that your personal information was hacked in a data breach
+- News from a company you have done business about a data breach

-- A sudden and unexplainable drop or increase in your credit score
+- A sudden and unexplained drop or increase in your credit score

 How Do I Recover From Identity Fraud in Buffalo, New York?

-The first thing you can do is immediately contact your financial institutions and suspend any cards you may feel are compromised by identity theft.
-Because, with some of these cards you can block any further usage directly from the corresponding smartphone app.
+The first thing you can do is immediately contact your financial institutions and suspend any compromised cards.
+Some companies will also allow you to block any further usage directly from their app.

 The next step is to contact the institutions where you have discrepancies.
-If you see suspicious transactions, then reach out to the places or services where they occurred and inquire about the transactions.
-Close any accounts or cancel any subscriptions that you think may be compromised.
+If you see suspicious transactions, reach out to the places or services where they occurred.
+Additionally, you should close any accounts or cancel any subscriptions that may have become compromised.

-You should also set up a credit monitoring account if you don’t already have one.
-These services provide oversight on your credit accounts and will instantly alert you when there is suspicious activity.
-From there, you can either choose to temporarily freeze the account or close it out entirely.
-A Buffalo attorney can also help you right some of the wrongs you encounter along the way, especially when faced with the legal repercussions of someone else’s actions done in your name.
+You should also consider a credit monitoring account if you don’t already have one.
+These services provide oversight on your credit accounts and alert you when there is suspicious activity.
+You can either temporarily freeze the account or close it out entirely.
+A qualified Buffalo attorney can also help you right some of the wrongs you may encounter along the way.

 Identity Theft Protections

 Take proactive steps to protect yourself from identity theft.
 Some of these steps may seem like common sense.
-However, it’s surprising how often people willingly disclose personal or financial information online without a second thought.
+However, it’s surprising how often people disclose personal information without a second thought.
 We recommend you take the following precautions to avoid someone stealing your identity:

 - Do not respond to any unsolicited requests asking for personal information.